jammil002/gcuMap/README.md

+# GCU AR Map

+This is my capstone project.

-# Viro Starter Kit
+## Viro Starter Kit

 This is a blank React Native project setup with Viro.

 ## Prerequesites

 Set up the development environment for [react native](https://reactnative.dev/docs/environment-setup).

 > ⚠️ NOTE: The android emulators are not supported by Viro.
 See [this](https://viro-community.readme.io/docs/frequently-asked-questions#does-this-work-with-ios-simulators-or-android-emulators).